Laune Mountaineering

 -

-Wash synthetic clothes as little as possible, hang them to air outside instead
+Wash synthetic clothes as little as possible, hang them to air outside instead.

 -

-Buy a guppy friend bag in which to wash your synthetic clothes
+Buy a guppy friend bag in which to wash your synthetic clothes.

 -

-Wash synthetic clothes in cold/cool water (30 degrees at most) as this releases
+Wash synthetic clothes in cold/cool water (30 degrees at most) as this releases less micro-plastics.

 -

+Use liquid detergent as opposed to powder.
 For non-mountaineering/sport clothes try to buy clothes made of natural fibres.

 Other Environmental Tips